carolynf-1/ocean_chem_lesson/lesson_plan.md

 KEY VOCABULARY:

-ocean acidification – A decrease in ocean water pH caused by increasing atmospheric levels of carbon dioxide (CO2) caused by human activies.
+ocean acidification – A decrease in ocean water pH due to increasing atmospheric levels of carbon dioxide (CO2) caused by human activies.

 pCO2 – A measurement of the partial pressure of CO2 in solution.